LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Introduction

-Studying the problem under infinite horizon is theoretically interesting, but all these asymptotic optimality results mentioned previously rely on the UGAP, which in most cases can only be verified numerically, and may very well not be satisfied on certain problems \citet{gast2020exponential}.
-This motivates another research direction that considers the corresponding finite horizon model using the linear program approach.
 To the best of our knowledge, this idea first appears in \citet{hu2017asymptotically}, that applies time-dependent Lagrange multipliers to define a LP-based index policy, and shows subsequently that it is asymptotically optimal (i.e. achieving an $o(1)$ optimality gap).
-Note that for finite-horizon problem, the asymptotically optimal policies are no-longer priority policies.
-Later in \citet{ZayasCabn2017AnAO} the problem is generalized to multi-actions (instead of the two actions active and passive), and the policy proposed therein achieves an $\mathcal{O}(\log N /\sqrt{N})$ optimality gap.
-In \citet{Brown2020IndexPA} the same problem setting as in \citet{hu2017asymptotically} is studied, and their policies are shown to achieve $\calON$ optimality gap.
-However, as suggested by the authors of \citet{Brown2020IndexPA}, the convergence appears to be faster than $\calON$ on certain problems.
-Indeed, later in \citet{zhang2021restless} the authors proposed a class of fluid-priority policies that incorporate the policies in the two previous works \citet{Brown2020IndexPA} and \citet{hu2017asymptotically}, and show that they achieve $\calON$ optimality gap in general, and can be improved to $\mathcal{O}(\frac{1}{N})$ if a \emph{non-degeneracy} condition holds on the RB.
-By refining the policies, we later show in our paper that this $\mathcal{O}(\frac{1}{N})$ rate can actually be further improved to be $\calOe$.
+Note that for finite-horizon problem, the asymptotically optimal policies are not necessarily priority policies.
+This problem is generalized to multiple actions (instead of the two actions active and passive) in \citet{ZayasCabn2017AnAO}, where the authors propose a policy that achieves an $\mathcal{O}(\log N /\sqrt{N})$ optimality gap, and the very recent work \citet{zhang2022near} show that an $\calON$ convergence rate can be obtained under the discounted criterion.
+The problem has also been studied under the case of non-statistically identical arms in \citet{Brown2020IndexPA}.
+In this work, which seems largely independent of the previously cited papers and use radical different proof methodology, the authors propose a policy that achieves an $\calON$ optimality gap under this more general setting.
+As suggested by \citet{Brown2020IndexPA}, the convergence appears to be faster than $\calON$ on certain problems.
+In \citet{zhang2021restless}, the authors show that this is indeed the case and prove that one can obtain $\mathcal{O}(1/N)$ rate for problems that are \emph{non-degenerate}.
+Actually, by refining their policy, we later show in this paper that this $\mathcal{O}(1/N)$ rate can be further improved to be $\calOe$.

+In this work we propose an alternative policy, called LP-update, that solves a LP at each time step leveraging the knowledge of current state.
+This policy has also been considered in a more general case with multiple actions as well as multiple budget constraints in a followup paper \citet{gast2022lp}.
+A similar idea motivated by the certainty equivalent control from dynamic programming is also used in \citet{gallego1997multiproduct,jasin2012re,wu2015algorithms}.
+In \citet{jasin2012re} and \citet{wu2015algorithms} the authors propose policies that achieve $\calO(1/N)$ convergence rate, provided that their LP is non-degenerate.
+Note that the meaning of "degeneracy" as considered in \citet{jasin2012re} and \citet{wu2015algorithms} is the classical notion of degeneracy in standard LP theory on the simplex method (see e.g. Section 5.3 of \citet{matousek2006understanding}), and should not be confused with the "degeneracy" considered in the current paper.
+There is nevertheless a link between these two notions, discussed further in \citet{gast2022lp}.